Domestic abuse can affect anyone. Domestic abuse doesn’t always include physical violence. Whatever the form of abuse

-If you have been subject to - or have witnessed Domestic Violence, please consider letting us know by making a report via our Report + Support tool.
+If you have been subject to - or have witnessed Domestic Abuse, please consider letting us know by making a report via our Report + Support tool.
 Report + Support allows you to report an incident or incidents anonymously.
 Alternatively you can request to speak to an advisor.
 Speaking to an advisor does not necessarily mean that you are making a formal report to the university - it enables you to access advice and support for yourself or someone else.
 You will be signposted to information on internal and external support, policies, guidance and campaigns.
 You may then decide that you want to progress with a formal report, and we will support you in this.

 University Security service continues to provide a 24 hour presence on all campuses.
 They are a point of contact and support for students who are feeling at risk wherever that student is living.
 You can contact Security Control at any time, however if it is urgent, please use the emergency number.

 The Support and Wellbeing Officers can provide guidance, help and advice if you're experiencing difficulties and help identify other services that you may need to contact

 If you are living off campus and need support with issues such as self-isolation or other community concerns you may benefit from support from the Off Campus Affairs Team

 The University Counselling Service offers free, confidential support to students registered at The University of Nottingham.
 You can self-refer for counselling on line but if you need more urgent advice about your situation, you may need to contact the duty counsellor who is available during the working week and can be contacted by e mailing the service

 - Chaplain and Faith support.
 Whatever you background or faith, University chaplains offer spiritual and pastoral support

 Students' Union support